Ethics and publishing policies

 Research ethics

-Where applicable, ethics statements are required whenever research is conducted on humans or human tissue.
-The authors must provide an ethics statement detailing full information regarding their approval (including the name of the granting organization).
+Where applicable, an ethics statement is required whenever research involves human participants or human tissue.
+Authors must provide full information about ethics approval, including the name of the approving organization and key details.

 “This study was conducted in accordance with the World Medical Association Declaration of Helsinki.
-The study protocol was reviewed and approved by the / provide ethical board name and board affiliation (approval number, City, Country, approval date) /.
+The study protocol was reviewed and approved by the [ethics board name and affiliation] [approval number, city, country, approval date].
 All participants provided written informed consent to participate in this study.”

-All contributors who do not meet the criteria for authorship should be listed in an Acknowledgements heading on the title page of the article.
+Acknowledgment.
+Contributors who do not meet authorship criteria should be listed under an “Acknowledgments” heading on the title page of the article.
+Authors are responsible for ensuring that all acknowledged individuals have agreed to be named.

 “Funding: The authors received no financial support for the research, authorship, and/or publication of this article.”